kubeflow/website/content/docs/started/getting-started.md

 If you plan to deploy Kubeflow on an existing Kubernetes cluster, review these [Kubernetes system requirements](/docs/started/k8s/overview#minimum-system-requirements).

+<a id="installation-guides"></a>
 ## Installing Kubeflow

 There are various ways to install Kubeflow.
-Choose one of the following options to suit your environment (desktop or server, existing Kubernetes cluster or public cloud):
+Choose one of the following options to suit your environment (desktop or server, existing Kubernetes cluster, or public cloud):

 * Installing Kubeflow on a **desktop** or **server**: